Updated August 2021. Originally published on October 16, 2019.

 In fact, in 2018, community colleges received a total $53.1 million in major gifts (with each gift consisting of $1 million or more), compared to a single donation of $2.5 million a decade ago.
-By May of this year, donors had already pledged $27 million to community colleges.
+By May of 2019, donors had already pledged $27 million to community colleges.
 And earlier this summer, philanthropist and writer MacKenzie Scott made headlines for her more than $2.73 billion donation to dozens of colleges advancing access to underrepresented students, including several two-year colleges.

 So what accounts for this rise in community college donations?